-There are some special circumstances where it can be useful.
-Once you’ve learned that skill of hand expression, you can express your milk maybe a day or two before you’re about to have a baby,, so that this milk can be given to you baby if there’s any chance that you may be separated after the birth.
+And there are some special circumstances where it can be useful, once you’ve learned that skill of hand expression, to express your milk maybe a day or two before you’re about to have a baby,, so that this milk can be given to you baby if there’s any chance that you may be separated after the birth.

-One of those circumstances could be that you’ve been given a date to have an elective cesarean section.
-I do know a lady who went in to have twins on a certain date (so she had that date given to her), and she was able to express her milk beforehand, and this was very very useful – because while she was briefly separated from those twins, they were able to have her milk straightaway.
+And one of those circumstances, for instance could be that you’ve been given a date to have an elective caesarean section – and I do know a lady who went in to have twins on a certain date (so she had that date given to her), and she was able to express her milk beforehand, and this was very very useful – because while she was briefly separated from those twins, they were able to have her milk straightaway.

 It may be that you go into labour and you are told that you will have to be induced at some point.
 Even then, expressing a little of your breast milk can be so useful, once your baby has been born.

 If you know that your baby is going to be born with a cleft lip or palate, then once again, being able to save some of that colostrum before the birth can be very very useful.
 We know it can take time to establish breastfeeding and your baby may be separated from you for a little while in those circumstances, so this is a really good preparation.

 If you have diabetes, your baby has a higher risk of having low blood sugar in the first 24 hours after the birth, and having your colostrum all ready to give to your baby, will help to raise those levels of blood glucose.

 If you know that you have a medical condition or some other circumstance that might make it more difficult for you to establish a supply, then once again expressing your colostrum before the birth can be very very useful – and it’s a good rule of thumb to have a chat with your midwifery team, in advance, to get all the help and support you need to do this.